Conditions of acceptance for postgraduate researcher applicants

 - confirm the date the qualification is due to be awarded

-On production of this evidence new PGRs can complete registration subject to providing formal notification within a specified time period (usually 3 months).
+On production of this evidence new PGRs can complete registration subject to providing formal notification within a specified time period (usually three months).
 The offer of a place to study letter will also state this.
 Failure to provide this could result in withdrawal.

 Please note that it is the new PGR's responsibility to acquire this evidence.
 Staff in Postgraduate Research and Operations are unable to offer assistance with this during the registration process.